 This little shop is full to the brim with lots of great finds for yourself, your home or for gifts.
 Everything was very reasonably priced.

-Making a “shopping find” is the best type of discovery don’t you think?
+A “shopping find” is the best type of discovery, don’t you agree?

-Small towns close to home, such as Wilno Ontario, are full of little discoveries and it just goes to show that you don’t have to hop on a plane to have an adventure or experience an unfamiliar culture.
+Small towns and villages close to home, such as Wilno Ontario, are full of little discoveries.
+It just goes to show that you don’t have to hop on a plane or travel long distances to have an adventure or experience an unfamiliar culture.

-This weekend, get in a car and take a drive.
-I’d love to hear what little journey of discovery you find…
+This weekend hop in your car and take a drive.
+I’d love to hear what little journey of discovery you find along the route!

 Travel assistance provided by Ontario’s Highlands Tourism.
 As always, the opinions expressed in this post are my own.